 One part of this design change is the movement of the microSD card socket, from the right side of the PCB to the left side of the PCB.
-This was done for several reasons, but predominately it was due to Routing of the PCB, fitment of the components, and an improvement in EMC performance.
+This was done for many reasons, but predominately it was due to the Routing of the PCB, fitment of the components, and an improvement in EMC performance.

 The second part of this design change is the addition of External SPI Flash memory.
-There are situations where customers cannot use, or do not want to use, a microSD card for media storage on their product.
+There are situations where customers cannot use or do not want to use, a microSD card for media storage on their particular product.
 External SPI Flash is a solution to this, however, does come with some limitations.
 It is based on other pixxiLCD designs which either have only External SPI Flash or have selectable External SPI Flash and microSD.
-Only 1 or the other can be used at any given time and is chosen at design time, however the modules allow this choice to be made with the same piece of hardware.
+Only 1 or the other can be used at any given time and is chosen at design time, however, the modules allow this choice to be made with the same piece of hardware.

-External SPI Flash is an option which can be specifically ordered on these gen4-uLCD PIXXI-44 modules, by default modules will ship as microSD card only.
-Please check if the model selected has this installed by default, or please contact our Sales team if you have specific requirements to either have it, or not.
+External SPI Flash is an option that can be specifically ordered on these uLCD PIXXI-44 modules, by default modules will ship as microSD cards only.
+Please check if the model selected has this installed by default, or please contact our Sales team if you have specific requirements to either have it or not.

-Flash only is an option, microSD card only is another option, and joint Flash/microSD is also an option (only 1 can be used at once).
-Please refer to the following sections for more information.
+Flash only is an option, microSD card only is another option and joint Flash/microSD is also an option (only 1 can be used at once).

-- SPI Serial Flash Memory

-- Micro-SD Socket

-- PmmC microSD vs SPI Flash
+Please refer to the sections SPI Serial Flash Memory, Micro-SD socket and PmmC - microSD vs SPI Flash for more information.

-The third part of this design change is the on board 5-way male pin header.
-This came about from customers who do not need GPIO, and do not have a custom PCB the gen4 module is interfacing to, so dealing with the 30-way FFC can be problematic.
-This 5-way male pin header can be connected to using a plug on wires, or a female connector, and enables easy interfacing.
-This is an option which can be mounted on request, and by default it will not be mounted.
+The third part of this design change is the onboard 5-way male pin header.
+This came about from customers who do not need GPIO and do not have a custom PCB the display module is interfacing to, so dealing with the 30-way FFC can be problematic.
+This 5-way male pin header can be connected using a plug on wires, or a female connector, and enables easy interfacing.

+This is an option that can be mounted on request, and by default, it will not be mounted.
 Please contact our Sales team if you wish to order a module with the 5-way male pin header installed.

-The fourth part of this design change is the on-board Driver IC, which interfaces the PIXXI-44 to the display.
-The Driver IC is our new 4D Labs 4DL808 Driver IC, and it has a limitation which does not support Landscape Reverse orientation.
-If your project uses Landscape reverse, the sadly - you will need to use Landscape.
+The fourth part of this design change is the onboard Driver IC, which interfaces the PIXXI-44 to the display.
+The Driver IC is our new 4D Labs 4DL808 Driver IC, and it has a limitation that does not support Landscape Reverse orientation.
+If your project uses Landscape reverse, then sadly - you will need to use Landscape.

-17.4.
-PICASO Notes
+16.4.
+DIABL016 Notes